V16 engine: Production cars

 The first production car to use a V16 engine was the Cadillac V-16, introduced in January 1930.
 The Cadillac V16 engine was initially produced with a displacement of 452 cuin, OHV and a V-angle of 45 degrees.
 For the 1938 Series 90, the engine was revised to a displacement of 431 cuin, a flathead valvetrain and a V-angle of 135 degrees (the latter in order to achieve a lower cowl height).
 This 431 cu. in. version produced as much power as its immediate predecessor while being far less complex, had a stiffer crankshaft that aided durability and smoothness, and even had an external oil filter, a rarity for any car at any price in those days.

 The Marmon Motor Car Company actually began development of a V16 engine in 1927 (earlier than Cadillac).
 Its development program took longer, however, and the Marmon Sixteen was released in 1931.
 This engine had a V-angle of 45 degrees, used pressed steel cylinder liners and was constructed mostly of aluminum.
 Only 400 Marmon Sixteens were produced between 1931 and 1933.

 In 1991, the Cizeta-Moroder V16T began production, featuring a 16-cylinder engine in a unique configuration.
 Rather than a conventional V16 layout, the engine was actually two separate sets of transversely mounted V8 cylinders in a single block with gearing between the two sets providing a single output from the center of the engine to the transmission.
-Only a few cars were produced before the company ceased operations.
+It's believed that only between 9 to 11 cars were produced before the company ceased operations.

 In June 2024, Bugatti unveiled the Tourbillon, the successor to the Chiron, marking a modern revival of the V16 configuration.
 The Tourbillon features an 8.3L (506 cu in) naturally aspirated V16 engine co-developed with Cosworth.
-Weighing just 252 kg in total–lighter than the naturally aspirated Aston Martin 6.0- litre V12-the engine incorporates titanium connecting rods and a carbon fibre inlet plenum to minimize weight.
-Paired with three electric motors, the hybrid system delivers a combined 1,800 horsepower, enabling the car to accelerate from 0 to 100 km/h in just 2.0 seconds.
+Weighing 252 kg in total–lighter than the naturally aspirated Aston Martin 6.0- litre V12–the engine incorporates titanium connecting rods and a carbon fibre inlet plenum to minimize weight.
+Paired with three electric motors, the hybrid system delivers a combined 1800 PS, which Bugatti claims enables the car to accelerate from 0 to 100 km/h (62 mph) in under 2.0 seconds.